 We saw bolts and figured WTH.
 We thought it might be just another "modern" bolt line.
 I soon realized this was old school.
 The runout between bolts was the first clue.
 The exfoliating crux runout to the 2nd bolt was a dead giveaway that this was drilled on lead a long time ago.
 The excitement builds as you see that the 3rd bolt is an ancient piece of garbage.
 Finally, you grab the flake and can place a much needed piece of gear.
 Now you are safe, but it doesn't really matter, since the climbing is easy up to the anchor.
 They are not the greatest looking anchor bolts, but at least there are 3 and they held our weight....

 We did not continue, but I believe the 2nd pitch heads up the crack above that arches right.
 At the end of this crack, you can step over left below the big overlap.
-Follow the path of least resistance up the obvious slab that breaches the overlap (5.9- no gear?)
-Head up a wide dirty crack.
-Looks like you can reach the anchor atop P2 of Two Jews Blues to get down.
+Follow the path of least resistance up the obvious slab that breaches the overlap (5.9- no gear?).
+Head up a wide, dirty crack.
+It looks like you can reach the anchor atop P2 of Two Jews Blues

 First pitch: 3 bolts and a couple small pieces (small nut, a C4 green or smaller).

 Cindy warming up the calves for a nice day of slab...

 BETA PHOTO: Unknown 5.8, left of Let Me Cry.

 By Cindy Mitchell

 Jul 29, 2011